aws-samples/sample-aws-appsync-events-example/README.md

-# Sample Real-time Messaging with AWS AppSync Event API
+# Sample of Real-Time Messaging using AWS AppSync

 ## Overview